marktriggs/archivesspace-wiki/System-requirements.md

 * Java 1.6 or higher; Java 1.7+ recommended
 * MySQL (not required, but recommended for production use)

-ArchivesSpace has been tested on Linux, Mac OS X, and Windows.
+ArchivesSpace has been tested on Linux (Red Hat and Ubuntu), Mac OS X, and Windows.

 ## Browser Requirements for Staff and Public Users